Faltu Larki: Plot

 After deciding not to bare that abuse, Jahan Ara goes to police station where she confesses that she has burnt her passport that was actually burnt by Siraj so that she may stay here without nationality.
-After living in police custody and the completion of legal procedures, she leaves the police station to go to her country, and Yasir who is now a successful businessman comes there to meet her and says that he will visit her there.
+After living in police custody and the completion of legal procedures, she leaves the police station to go to her country, and Yasir who is now a successful businessman goes there to meet her and says that he will visit her there.